bem/themekit/README.md

 ### transforms

-Transforms are responsible for changing tokens' names and values.
+Transforms are responsible for changing tokens names and values.
 It depends on the type.

 #### name.param